berkayozdin/bwHC-REST-API-Gateway/README.md

 ### 1.2 Hypermedia

-The new bwHC backend includes experimental usage of [Hypermedia](https://en.wikipedia.org/wiki/HATEOAS) to be truly RESTful, i.e. to allow easier discoverability and usage of API functions.
+The bwHC backend includes experimental usage of [Hypermedia](https://en.wikipedia.org/wiki/HATEOAS) to be truly RESTful, i.e. to allow easier discoverability and usage of API functions.
 The used representation for hypermedia content is essentially [Hypertext Application Language](https://en.wikipedia.org/wiki/Hypertext_Application_Language) (HAL) with custom extensions inspired from [SIREN](https://github.com/kevinswiber/siren) and [CPHL](https://github.com/mikestowe/CPHL) to allow specifying _actions_ on resources in addition to just links/relations.

-The backend now has a "__hypermedia API entry point__":
+The backend has a "__hypermedia API entry point__":

 __GET__ http://HOST:PORT/bwhc